davidrumseymapcenter/overlaying-the-past/pages/mapbox-account.md

   nav: webmap-workshop
 ---

+Setting up a Mapbox account is highly recommended for this workshop, but not required.
+{:.warning}

 For this workshop, we're going to use the web map library **Mapbox GL JS** for our hands-on section to build a web map.
 Mapbox offers a robust suite of tools for building custom web-native mapping applications.
 The company has been around since the early 2010s and has remained a leader in offering innovative toolkits for web cartographers and web map developers.

 ## Mapbox GL JS Pricing